 Ok, let’s face it, there are many online tools out there to identify your strengths, but the Authentic Happiness website is coordinated by Dr Martin Seligman, who is one of the founders of positive psychology movement and also the Director of the Positive Psychology Centre at the University of Pennsylvania.

-You will need to complete the (free) VIA (Virtues in Action) Character Strengths survey.
-The VIA classification is the result of many years research about people’s strengths and how they use them to help others and live their best lives.
-What they discovered was six universal virtues of which 24 character strengths stem from - get to know yours!
+You can complete the (free) VIA (Virtues in Action) Character Strengths survey to help you explore your character strengths and consider how to put them to work.
+The VIA classification is the result of many years research about people’s strengths and how they are used to improve your life.
+What they discovered was six universal virtues of which 24 character strengths stem from – get to know yours!